Skip to content

 Usage: scion cdw <agent-name>

-Manages shared directories for agents within a grove.
+Manages shared directories for agents within a project.

-• list: List shared directories in the current grove.
+• list: List shared directories in the current project.

 • create <name>: Create a new shared directory.